 Generic drugs may not have a fancy name like brand-name drugs, but they have been proven to be as effective and safe.
-They can save you lots of money too, depending on the brand-name medicine you may be currently taking.
+They may save you money too, depending on the brand-name medicine you may be currently taking.

 They look different, but they are made with the same active ingredients

 All generics, by law, must have the same active ingredients as their brand-named equivalents.
 So they work the same way in your body as do brand-name drugs.
-Our only differences are the colors, flavors and certain other inactive ingredients.
+Their only differences are the colors, flavors, and certain other inactive ingredients.

 The FDA puts generic drugs through the wringer for effectiveness and safety